RubyBarSchool/RubyBarSchool/README.md

 - Capable of self-study and self-development.

-## Defeat is simply a signal to press onward. —Helen Keller
+## Nothing in life is to be feared; it is only to be understood.
+Now is the time to understand more so that we may fear less. —Marie Curie